lwoodson/redisqs/README.md

 development, CI pipelines, etc...

 ## Basic Usage
-You need redis installed and running and include the following in your pom:
+You need to have redis server running and include the following in your pom:

 ```xml
 <dependency>